 Designer lines are produced and distributed through license agreements with major fashion houses.
 The license agreements are exclusive contracts, which typically have terms of between four and ten years and may contain options for renewal.
-Under these license agreements, we are required to pay a royalty ranging from 6% to 14% of net sales of the related collection and a mandatory marketing contribution of between 5% and 10% of net sales.
+Under these license agreements, we are required to pay a royalty ranging from 5% to 14% of net sales of the related collection and a mandatory marketing contribution of between 5% and 15% of net sales of the related collection.

 Prada is the most significant license in our portfolio as measured by total sales.
-In 2015, sales realized through the Prada, Prada Linea Rossa and Miu Miu brand names together represented approximately 4% of total Group sales.
+In 2016, sales realized through the Prada, Prada Linea Rossa and Miu Miu brand names together represented approximately 4% of total Group sales.